Satyr09/playment_frontend_test/README.md

-Unfortunately,since the requirements involved sensitive scopes,and hosted on ghpages/nrtlify which are not top level private domains(which is what google oauth conseent requires) , google sheets api needs explicit verification from google,which would take days.
+Unfortunately,since the requirements involved sensitive scopes,and hosted on ghpages/netlify which are not top level private domains(which is what google oauth consent requires) , google sheets api needs explicit verification from google,which would take days.

 For now,you can see the basic UI deployed at [here](https://satyr09.github.io/playment_frontend_test) , but no dynamic interaction.